memmaptensor/ComfyUI-RK-Sampler/README.md

 > method: Determines the solver method used.
 #### `a`, `f`, and `s` classes
 - `a` = adaptive, `f` = fixed, `s` = scipy, `e` = explicit
-- Use `a`-class methods with either
+- Use `a`-class methods with either:
   - `adaptive_pid` for automatically determined step sizes/count.
   - `fixed_scheduled` for scheduler determined step sizes/count.
 - Use `f`-class methods with `fixed_scheduled`.